universal anodisers

 To maintain the decorative and protective properties of anodising against atmospheric pollutants and grime, a regular cleaning schedule should be specified and adhered to.

-The preferred method of cleaning anodised aluminium is warm soapy water, gently rubbing with a damp cloth or sponge until any grime is removed.
+The preferred method of cleaning the anodised aluminium is warm soapy water, gently rubbing with a damp cloth or sponge until any grime is to be removed.
 It is important to rinse thoroughly with fresh water to remove any traces of detergent.

 Anodising Thickness & Cleaning Frequency